Flawless Physio Logo

 by James McCormack

-The meniscus is a part of the anatomy of the knee.
-It is composed of two C-shaped, cartilage pieces that sit between the tibial plateaux and the femur.
-The function of the meniscus is to improve stability, cushioning by absorbing impact, distributing weight, lubricating and nourishing the knee joint.
-Injuries to the meniscus are common when the structure is over-stressed with rotation or sudden changes of direction or speed of the knee joint and with deep flexion.
-There are many different types of tears that can occur, more about this can be read in our article: Posterior Horn Medial Meniscus Tear.
+Tears to the medial meniscus are common when it is over-stressed with rotation or sudden changes of direction or speed of the knee joint and with deep flexion.
+Many different types of tears can occur, more about this can be read in our article: Posterior Horn Medial Meniscus Tear.

 When the meniscus is torn and the knee is painful and possibly swollen the surrounding muscles can become inhibited and need activating with strengthening exercises.
-Here are the best exercises that are helpful for many meniscus tear injuries.
+Here are some examples of the best exercises for recovery from a medial meniscus tear.

-These should all be pain-free and done for 3 sets of 12 repeats.
+These should all be pain-free and done for about 3 sets of 12 repeats.

 Inner Range Quads